johanfive/yolog/README.md

 + [VSCode](https://code.visualstudio.com/)'s terminal
 + [iTerm2](https://www.iterm2.com/)

-Var names are shown in Magenta because it is one of the most consistant color accross terminals.
+Var names are shown in Magenta because it is one of the most consistant colours accross terminals.